albanie/mcnCrossModalEmotions/README.md

 If you find the models or code useful, please consider citing:

 ```
-Albanie, Samuel, and Nagrani, Arsha and Vedaldi, Andrea, and Zisserman, Andrew,
+@InProceedings{Albanie18a,
-"Emotion Recognition in Speech using Cross-Modal Transfer in the Wild."
+    title = "Emotion Recognition in Speech using Cross-Modal Transfer in the Wild",
-ACM Multimedia, 2018.
+    author = "Albanie, S. and Nagrani, A. and Vedaldi, A. and Zisserman, A.",
+    booktitle = "ACM Multimedia",
+    year = "2018",
+}
 ```

 References for the related datasets are the FER2013+ dataset: